lgpcappiello/lgpcappiello.github.io/teaching/stat100b/labs/week5activity.md

 ## Week 5 Lab Activity: Experimental Design
+### Note: this activity is due by the end of your Lab A (Monday or Tuesday) this week!

 Suppose I want to know how well a new chickenpox vaccine works.
 I plan to take a random sample of 10 people and give half the vaccine.
 In eight weeks, I will check to see how many people in each group contracted chickenpox.
 In order to see whether the vaccine works, I will test whether more people in the vaccine group or in the control group got the chickenpox.